hellosign/hellosign-openapi/sdks/java-v2/docs/SignatureRequestApi.md

 Edit Embedded Signature Request

 Edits a SignatureRequest with the submitted documents to be signed in an embedded iFrame.
-If form_fields_per_document is not specified, a signature page will be affixed where all signers will be required to add their signature, signifying their agreement to all contained documents. <u>NOTE</u> that embedded signature requests can only be signed in embedded iFrames whereas normal signature requests can only be signed on Dropbox Sign.
+If form_fields_per_document is not specified, a signature page will be affixed where all signers will be required to add their signature, signifying their agreement to all contained documents.
+Note that embedded signature requests can only be signed in embedded iFrames whereas normal signature requests can only be signed on Dropbox Sign.

 ### Example